wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.1 - PartsUnlimitedMRP Overview/Demo 1.1.md

 ### Continuous Deployment & Release Management
 Click the **Release** tab in VSTS

-    Continous Deployment & Release Management helps you automate the deployment and testing of your software in multiple environments.
+    Continuous Deployment & Release Management help you automate the deployment and testing of your software in multiple environments.
 You can either fully automate the delivery of your software all the way to production, or set up semi-automated processes with approval and on-demand deployments.